SludgeVohaul/audiotools/README_audible2m4b.md

 ### Example
 ```
-./audible2m4b.sh -v /the/srcdir "/the/target directory"
+./audible2m4b.sh -v srcdir "/the/target directory"
 ```

 ### Known issues
-None.
+When aborted (e.g. File exists.
+Overwrite?
+No) the tempdir is not cleaned up.

+Error handling is rather rare…

 ### Limitations
-It is an ugly hack.
+It is also an ugly hack.